English ship Bonaventure (1567): Spanish Armada (1588)

 The following year, Bonaventure, commanded by George Clifford, 3rd Earl of Cumberland, was part of the English fleet to battle the Spanish Armada.
 During this battle, she carried 51.5 tons of ordnance, totalling over 8% of her maximum tonnage.
 When surveyed on 25 September 1588, the only damage listed from the battle was to the sails, which were "shot full of holes".

-Later Voyages
+Later voyages

+These "later Voyages" were not of the Bonaventure of 1567, Also Known as the "Elizabeth Bonaventure".
+That ship was broken up in 1611.

+The first section if "Later Voyages" which was the "Edward Bonaventure", a ship of the Levant Company as early as 1581.
+Both "Elizabeth Bonaventure" and the "Edward Bonaventure" served against the Spanish Armada in which the "Edward Bonaventure" was commanded by James Lancaster.

+The second section of these "Later Voyages" is probably the Royal Navy ship built at Deptford in 1621.